 High-level research in psychiatry

-The Dalhousie Department of Psychiatry is home to six academic chairs: The Killam Chair in Mood Disorders, the Sun Life Financial Chair in Adolecent Mental Health, the Dr. Paul Janssen Chair in Psychotic Disorders, the Canada Research Chair in Early Intervention, the Canada Research Chair in Addictions and Mental Health, and the Canada Research Chair in Developmental Psychopathology and Youth Mental Health.
+The Dalhousie Department of Psychiatry is home to five academic chairs: The Killam Chair in Mood Disorders, the Dr. Paul Janssen Chair in Psychotic Disorders, the Canada Research Chair in Early Intervention, the Canada Research Chair in Addictions and Mental Health, and the Canada Research Chair in Developmental Psychopathology and Youth Mental Health.

 The Killam Chair in Mood Disorders